ObjectRigidBody2D

 \(\LU{0}{{\mathbf{u}}}\cConfig =\pRefG\cConfig = [q_0,\;q_1,\;0]\cConfig\tp = \LU{0}{{\mathbf{u}}}(n_0)\cConfig\)

-displacement of center of mass which is provided by node \(n_0\) in any configuration; NOTE that for configurations other than reference, it is follows that \(\pRefG\cRef - \pRefG\cConfig\)
+displacement of reference point which is provided by node \(n_0\) in any configuration; NOTE that for configurations other than reference, it is follows that \(\pRefG\cRef - \pRefG\cConfig\)

 \(\LU{0}{{\mathbf{v}}}\cConfig = [\dot q_0,\;\dot q_1,\;0]\cConfig\tp = \LU{0}{{\mathbf{v}}}(n_0)\cConfig\)

-velocity of center of mass which is provided by node \(n_0\) in any configuration
+velocity of reference point which is provided by node \(n_0\) in any configuration

 body rotation